endigma/unocss-preset-radix/docs/index.md

 features:
   - title: Alphas
     details: Fully supports alpha scales.
 You can use them like <code>bg-blue5A</code>.
+  - title: P3 colors
+    details: Use P3 colors with srgb fallbacks.

   - title: Foregrounds
     details: The optimized foreground colors are available as -fg shades.
 For example text-blue-fg for white text-amber-fg for white.
 These colors are based on the Radix docs.
 This also works with hues and aliases.
-  - title: Hues
+  - title: Alias Utility
-    details: Inspired by Imba's `hue` utility, you can dynamically set the hue of an element and its children.
+    details: Define aliases in your code.
+Like `alias-danger-red` and then use it like `bg-danger4` or `bg-danger5A`.
 ---